 How to use this workbook

-- Watch the matching Loom for each section, then work through the checklist here.
+- Watch the embedded video for each section, then work through the checklist here.

 - Fill in your shop-specific info (phone, logo URL, hours, etc.) — it saves as you type.